Le Grand Meaulnes: Adaptations

-Le Grand Meaulnes was featured on the BBC Radio 4 programme Book at Bedtime, recorded in 1980 and repeated in 1999.
-A two-part serialisation by Jennifer Howarth was broadcast as the Classic Serial in August 2005.
+Le Grand Meaulnes was featured on the BBC Radio 4 programme Book at Bedtime, read by Michael Williams, recorded in 1980 and repeated in 1999.
+A two-part serialisation by Jennifer Howarth was broadcast as the Classic Serial in August 2005, narrated by Simon Russell Beale.

 The book was made into a film by Jean-Gabriel Albicocco in 1967.
-Another film adaptation (Le Grand Meaulnes) was released in November 2006, starring Jean-Baptiste Maunier, Clémence Poésy, and Nicolas Duvauchelle.
+Another film adaptation, Le Grand Meaulnes, was released in November 2006, starring Nicolas Duvauchelle as Meaulnes, Jean-Baptiste Maunier as Seurel and Clémence Poésy.

 "Meaulnes the Great" is the title of a 2014 bas-relief (130 cm x 140 cm) carved in limewood by the French artist Jean-Louis Berthod from Albens, Savoy.
 The relief was inspired by Alain-Fournier's book and is a tribute to the missing people of World War I.

-The book is the inspiration for the song 'My Yvonne', the ninth track from UK singer-songwriter Jack Peñate's debut album, Matinée, featuring backing vocals from a then unknown Adele.
+The book is the inspiration for the song 'My Yvonne', the ninth track from UK singer-songwriter Jack Peñate's debut album, Matinée, featuring backing vocals from a then-unknown Adele.
 Adele is not credited as a featured artist on the song; however, she is credited as a backing vocalist in the album's booklet.

 Appearances in other works

+Le Grand Meaulnes is referenced multiple times in Simone de Beauvoir’s Memoirs of a Dutiful Daughter.

-Le Grand Meaulnes is the only book that Sal Paradise carries with him on his travels, in Jack Kerouac's On the Road.
+It is the only book that Sal Paradise carries with him on his travels in Jack Kerouac's On the Road.